Small Games of Chance

-On November 27, 2013 Governor Corbett signed into law Act 90 and Act 92 of 2013 respectively.
+On November 27, 2013, Governor Corbett signed into law Act 90 and Act 92 of 2013 respectively.
 Act 92 relates more to the general amendments to local small games of chance law.
 Many of the changes relate to the operation of the type of game and to prize limits.
 Both laws took effect on January 27, 2014.

 Process to run a Small Game of Chance

 - Contact Stephanie Mullin (firstname.lastname@example.org) to schedule an appointment with a program registration advisor.
 You may also complete step 3 below simultaneously.

 - Complete a Small Games of Chance Application which can be found at the website listed above.
 You will need to complete the application titled “Eligible Organization Games of Chance Application.”
 The President, Treasurer and Secretary (Schedule B on the application) must be listed on the application along with the person or persons responsible for running and organizing the games (Schedule C on the application).
 The application must be notarized, so please do not sign the application in prior to going to the notary.
 Notary services for this application are available free of charge at the Willowbank Office Building (420 Holmes Street, Bellefonte, PA 16823), as well as in the HUB-Robeson Center notary offices.

 - The following documents must be submitted with the application to the County Treasurer Office at 420 Holmes St., Bellefonte, PA, 16823, 814-355-6810.
 Please contact them to verify application materials required.